5ofwind/RDVR/README.md

 ## You can edit test.sh" to select the testing datasets.

+## The codes are based on MIMO-VRN and SelfC.

 ## If you find that our work is useful, please cite:

 @article{li2024video,